 design for clarity

-🚫 Myth: More visuals equals better understanding.
+🚫 Myth: More visuals equal better understanding.

-Truth: Too many or poorly designed visuals create mental load, not clarity.
+✅ The truth is: Too many or poorly designed visuals create mental load, not clarity.

 2. The Right Mix

 We process words and visuals separately but together, which is why well-balanced combinations enhance retention (Dual-Coding Theory, Paivio, 1971).
-The Multimedia Learning Theory (Mayer, 2001) provides some principles to optimize learning.
+Multimedia Learning Theory (Mayer, 2001) provides some principles to optimize learning.

 Make visuals work for you

-🚫 Myth: Some people are visual learners.
+🚫 Myth: Some individuals learn best through visual methods.

 3. Human Perception